Prince of Wales's Leinster Regiment (Royal Canadians): First World War

-Regular army
+Regular Army

+Barbers of the 2nd Battalion, Leinster Regiment, at work in their camp at Dickebusch after the battle of 31 July.
+Photograph taken on 9 August 1917.

-The 1st Battalion, which had been at Faizabad in India, landed at Le Havre as part of the 82nd Brigade in the 27th Division in December 1914 for service on the Western Front but moved to Salonika in December 1915 and then moved to Egypt for service in Palestine in September 1917.
-The 2nd Battalion landed at Saint-Nazaire as part of the 17th Brigade in the 6th Division in September 1914 for service on the Western Front.
+The 1st Battalion, which had been at Faizabad in India, landed at Le Havre as part of the 82nd Infantry Brigade in the 27th Division in December 1914 for service on the Western Front but moved to Salonika in December 1915 and then moved to Egypt for service in Palestine in September 1917.

+The 2nd Battalion landed at Saint-Nazaire as part of the 17th Infantry Brigade in the 6th Division in September 1914 for service on the Western Front.

 New Armies

-The 6th (Service) Battalion landed at Anzac Cove as part of the 29th Brigade in the 10th (Irish) Division in August 1915 but moved to Salonika in September 1915 and on to Egypt for service in Palestine in September 1917 before landing at Marseille in June 1918 for service on the Western Front.
-The 7th Battalion landed at Le Havre as part of the 47th Brigade in the 16th (Irish) Division in December 1915 for service on the Western Front.
+The 6th (Service) Battalion landed at Anzac Cove as part of the 29th Infantry Brigade in the 10th (Irish) Division in August 1915 but moved to Salonika in September 1915 and on to Egypt for service in Palestine in September 1917 before landing at Marseille in June 1918 for service on the Western Front.

+The 7th Battalion landed at Le Havre as part of the 47th Infantry Brigade in the 16th (Irish) Division in December 1915 for service on the Western Front.